AndrewRadev/andrews_nerdtree.vim/README.md

 ```

 This plugin was originally created by the author of NERDTree, Marty Grenfell, himself.
 The original should be here: https://gist.github.com/scrooloose/203928.

+### Git Filter

+When this plugin is enabled, a command is defined, called `:NERDTreeGitFilterToggle`.
+Executing this command will make the NERDTree only show files that have been modified by git in some way.
+This can be useful for reviewing code before committing.
+Executing it again will turn the filtering off.

 ## What's with the stupid name?